Get 100% ZATCA Phase II compliant with ClearTaxGet 100% ZATCA Phase II compliant with ClearTax

 • The first supply, or supply for investment, of Qualifying Metals (gold, silver or platinum)

 Exempt supplies fall outside the scope of KSA VAT law and do not attract VAT.
-Businesses dealing with exempt supplies neither collect VAT on sales nor claim input VAT paid on purchases.
-Below are the exempted supplies under KSA VAT:
+As per the VAT Exemption Rules in Saudi Arabia, businesses dealing with exempt supplies neither collect VAT on sales nor claim input VAT paid on purchases.

-• Issue or transfer of equity or debt security
+• Issuance or transfer of money or securities

 Due to the revision of tax rates in KSA, there were high chances of ambiguity regarding accurate tax rates for the particular contracts and tax invoices issued before 11th May and completed in the transitional period or after completion.
 Therefore, transitional provisions were issued by Zakat, Tax and Customs Authority (ZATCA) to avoid any misuse of dates relating to the calculation of tax.